-Data is collected and the MTSS team meets once a month to engage in the following activities: Use the four step problem solving process as the basis for goal setting, planning, and program evaluation during all team meetings that focus on increasing student achievement or behavioral success.
-Review universal screening data by gathering ongoing progress monitoring (OPM) for all interventions and analyze that data using the Tier 2 problem solving process after each OPM and link to instructional decisions; review progress monitoring data at the grade level and classroom level to identify students who are meeting/exceeding benchmarks, at moderate risk or at high risk for not meeting benchmarks.
+Data is collected and the Leadership team meets once a month to engage in the following activities: review universal screening data by gathering ongoing progress monitoring (OPM) for all interventions and analyze that data using the Tier 2 problem solving process after each OPM and link to instructional decisions, review progress monitoring data at the grade level and classroom level to identify students who are meeting/exceeding benchmarks, at moderate risk or at high risk for not meeting benchmarks.
 Based on the above information, the team will identify professional development and resources.
 The team will also collaborate regularly, problem solve, share effective practices, evaluate implementation, make decisions, and practice new processes and skills.
-The team will also facilitate the process of building consensus, increasing infrastructure, and making decisions about implementation.